Ta'amireh: Tribal feuds, raids and battles

-In the summer of 1853, the Ta'amreh tribe, responding to drought and the failure of springs in their usual grazing areas between Bethlehem and the Dead Sea, invaded the valley of Artas (Urtas) in search of water for their flocks and herds.
-A large group of Ta'amreh arrived with thousands of camels, sheep, and goats, utilizing the valley's resources to sustain their animals.
-Historically, the Ta'amreh had dominated the valley, only withdrawing due to agreements with John Meshullam, a British subject who had settled in Artas in partnership with local peasants.
+In 1843, the Ta'amireh attacked the Bani Sakhr amid an ongoing blood feud, stealing 300 camels (according to Bani Sakhr) or 30 camels (according to the Ta'amireh).
+In 1852, the Ta'amireh tribe participated in an expedition against the Druze.
+The tribe had been part of the troops of Nablus (4,000 Arab warriors) under the Ottoman sultan's leadership.
+In 1853, the Ta'amireh, Jahalin, and Tiyaha tribes joined forces in a campaign against the Suqur tribe, based in the regions of Tiberias and Bisan.
+The allied tribes overpowered the Suqur and looted their livestock, including 60 cows, 30 donkeys, several camels, as well as sheep and goats.
+In September 1853, during a period of weakened Ottoman control, the Ta'amireh allied with the Tiyaha to marshal support for rival leaders of the Adwan tribe of the Balqa, Nimr and Abdulaziz.
+In the summer of 1853, the Ta'amireh, responding to drought and the failure of springs in their usual grazing areas between Bethlehem and the Dead Sea, invaded the valley of Artas in search of water for their flocks and herds.
+A large group of Ta'amireh arrived with thousands of camels, sheep, and goats, utilizing the valley's resources to sustain their animals.
+Historically, the Ta'amireh had dominated the valley, only withdrawing due to agreements with John Meshullam, a British subject who had settled in Artas in partnership with local peasants.